 - Students who have completed a programme successfully and wish to pursue another must apply for admission to that programme as any other applicant would, and meet the admission requirements for the new programme.
-Should a student require a UK Tier 4 visa to study in the UK, they should also be aware that UKVI Academic Progression rules.
+Should a student require a UK Student Visa to study in the UK, they should also be aware that UKVI Academic Progression rules.

 - Federal loan eligibility will be limited to the aggregate programme maximums under Federal Regulations.

 - Students who are not making Satisfactory Academic Progress are not eligible to receive any future US Federal Direct loans.
 They will be notified of this in writing.

 - To regain eligibility students have 14 calendar days to submit an appeal to the Academic Registry, stating the reasons for failing SAP and informing about changes that will allow the student to make SAP at the next evaluation.
 Additional documentation/proof may be requested to support the appeal.

 - A decision of the appeal will be given to the student in writing within 14 calendar days of submission.

 - No US Federal Direct Loan disbursements will be made while an appeal is being processed.